 • He’s a fast talker who always gets out of trouble.

-• She used fast talking to cheat her way through.
+• She used fast talking to cheat her way through the project.

-Other ways to say: Smooth liar, tricky speaker
+Other ways to say: Smooth liar, tricky speaker, slick talker

 Example Sentence: